Where do I go to see if I can get major credit for Politics courses in a Study Abroad Program?

 Where are the forms to fill out for a major?

 The forms are available in S183 Gibson Hall.
 Electronic copies of most departmental forms are also available on our Forms page.

 Can I count an Advanced Placement (AP) class toward the 30 hours of PL coursework required for the major or for related class credit?

 Can I count a dual enrollment course I took while in high school toward major requirements?

 Can I count a class for which I received UVA Transfer Credit toward the 30 hours of PL coursework required for the major?

 Yes.
 You can count up to six hours of PL transfer credit toward the “elective” PL credits, with approval of your major advisor.
-If you are a transfer student, you can count these hours toward the “distribution” PL credits instead, if you prefer.
 If you spend a full year studying abroad, you can count up to nine hours of PL transfer credit.
 If you study abroad for any length of time, you may count these transfer credits toward any of the specific major requirements (such as the Foreign Affairs “area” requirement), as long as your major advisor approves.
 To get SIS to record approval of your transfer classes, please have your major advisor email the DUP the name of your prior institution, the number and title of the course you took there, and the course number the advisor considers to be equivalent at UVA (if any).